department-of-veterans-affairs/va.gov-team/products/identity/Research/2023-04 Proactive CSP Migration/2023-04 Proactive CSP Migration research findings.md

 - The direct impact of proactive migration work will likely be minimal.
 Most veterans prefer to keep their current way of signing in.
 Even those who are open to migrating are not likely to do so unless they are forced to, like with knowing a sunset date.
 The proactive migration strategy should be seen as a way to prepare veterans and begin to set their expectations, and not as a way to migrate a significant number of folks to a modern CSP.

 **2. Develop a comprehensive proactive migration strategy that doesn’t rely on an interrupting modal.**
-- Supported by Hypotheses 3, 4, and 6 and Key Findings 1 and 2
+- Supported by Hypotheses 3, 4, and 6 and Key Findings 1, 2, and 3
 - Builds on Deferred Identity Proofing Recommendation 2, 7, and 8 and Adoption Discovery Recommendation 1
 - Most of the veterans we talked with viewed this modal as an inconvenience and an interruption to their task at hand.
 A modal is not a winning strategy for Proactive Migration.
-Some alternative communications channels to a modal right after inputting credentials
+Consider using alternative communications channels like:
    - An interstitial page veterans see after selecting DS Login option, but before inputting their credentials or being signed in.
    - Information in a banner or other information sharing way that aligns with the VA design system.
 - A comprehensive proactive migration communications strategy as part of a combined communications roadmap
 - Research what migration incentives are most persuasive for veterans.
 A couple veterans we talked with were interested in the suggestion to change CSPs, but didn’t feel like there was enough benefit to them at this time.
-   - This will help us develop more persuasive language
+   - This could help us develop more persuasive language
 - This communications strategy could include email, postal mail, blogs, social media, and physical signage at VA facilities.
-Subjects should include the Intersecting topics of Login.gov as a way to sign in and not place to go and not blatantly preferring Login.gov to ID.me
+Communications should include the intersecting topic of Login.gov as a way to sign in and not place to go
 - Target proactive migration communications to veterans who already have an ID.me or Login.gov account and offer them a clear call to action.
    - Direct those with ID.me IAL1 or no drivers license to ID.me
    - Direct others to Login.gov
    - Explore ways to segment veterans and automating communications on which option will be best for them
-- Don’t blatantly prefer login.gov or ID.me externally since this can cause future issues.
+- Don’t blatantly prefer login.gov or ID.me externally or declare one as better since this can cause future issues.
 Instead direct veterans based on their situation like an existing account or what type of ID they have.
 - Better educate veterans on the difference between how they access, or their sign in method, and where they go